wdawson/okta.github.io/_source/_docs/api/getting_started/getting_a_token.md

 6. Make note of your API token, as you will only see it one time.

-{% img okta-admin-ui-token.png "Okta Admin Token UI" alt:"Okta Admin Token UI" %}
+{% img okta-admin-ui-token.png "Okta Administrator Token UI" alt:"Okta Administrator Token UI" %}

 ## Token Expiration